Sutto/rocket_pants/README.md

 First thing's first, you're probably asking yourself - "Why the ridiculous name?".
 It's simple, really - Rocket Pants is memorable, and sounds completely bad ass.
 Everything a library needs.

-At it's core, Rails is a set of tools (built around existing toolsets such as ActionPack) to make it easier to build well-designed API's in Ruby and, more importantly, along side Rails.
+At it's core, RocketPants is a set of tools (built around existing toolsets such as ActionPack) to make it easier to build well-designed API's in Ruby and, more importantly, along side Rails.
 You can think of it like [Grape](https://github.com/intridea/grape), a fantastic library which RocketPants was original inspired by but with deeper Rails and ActionPack integration.

 ## Key Features